 As we’ve already mentioned, it’s not unusual for an Emerald to have been oiled to improve its appearance.
 This is a common Emerald treatment and also one that has been documented as far back as Ancient Egypt.
 Some estimates place 90% of the world's Emeralds in the oiled category.

-If you feel your Emerald has lost some of its character and shine, talk to a professional jeweler about having it re-oiled.
-To do it properly requires specialist equipment and the usage of a specific oil, such as cedar oil, that has a similar refractive index to Emerald.
+If you feel your Emerald has lost some of its character and shine, talk to a professional jeweller about having it re-oiled.
+To do it properly requires specialist equipment and the use of a specific oil, such as cedar oil, that has a similar refractive index to Emerald.
 There are some home methods for re-oiling listed online, but many of them could damage your gem irreparably.

 For general cleaning, the warm soapy water method discussed earlier is fine, but don’t soak your Emerald for long.
 Avoid ultrasonic and steam cleaning.

 Druzy (or 'drusy') gemstones are simply spellbinding and offer a very different look to many other gems, but as they are essentially made up of lots of tiny little crystals, extra special care must be taken when cleaning.
 The warm soapy water method is fine to use with Drusy, but don’t use a cloth.
 Choose a very soft brush when it comes to scrubbing, and use a gentle motion to work away any dirt that may be on your gem.
 You can dip the Drusy if necessary, but don’t keep it in the water for long.

 Once you’ve finished cleaning, rinse briefly under running water to remove soapy residue and shake off any moisture.
 You can use a hair dryer to ensure the piece is totally dry, which will stop any specks or spots forming where the moisture has evaporated.
 Use a very low heat though, or even cool air if your model has this feature.